Willie Moretti: Death

-Moretti's funeral service was conducted at Corpus Christi Church in Hasbrouck Heights, New Jersey.
-Moretti was buried at St Michael's Cemetery in South Hackensack, New Jersey.
-Over 5,000 mourners attended the burial, resulting in a circus-like atmosphere that required police intervention.
+Moretti's funeral service was conducted at Corpus Christi Church in Hasbrouck Heights and his burial at St. Michael's Cemetery in South Hackensack, New Jersey.
+Over 5,000 mourners attended the event, resulting in a circus-like atmosphere that required police intervention to clear away the crowds to permit the casket to be brought into the family mausoleum.
+Frank Costello, receiving medical treatment in Hot Springs, Arkansas, did not attend; nor did Albert Anastasia, who was being X-rayed in a hospital fifteen miles away at the time of the slaying.